Aleph-Alpha/std/docs/v1/kafka.md

 Returns:

-- \*Kafka: A fully initialized Kafka client ready for use.
+- \*KafkaClient: A fully initialized Kafka client ready for use.

 Example usage with fx: